 The royal family of Sweden resides in the Royal House of Bernadotte and the members of the family are closely related to the King of Sweden.
 Earlier, the eldest son of the Swedish King became the heir to the throne but the country changed this law in 1980.
 Princess Victoria, who is King Carl’s eldest daughter, was crowned the heir to the throne, instead of her brother Prince Carl Philip.
 Entitled to royal titles by the Swedish government, they can perform religious and public duties and various ceremonial engagements of the country.

 Duration: 5 hours

 Swedish cuisine consists of very simple dishes.
-Fish, meat, potatoes and dairy products form an important part of traditional Swedish cuisine.
+Fish, meat, potatoes and dairy products form an important part of traditional Swedish food.
 During various occasions and ceremonies, people of the country serve Swedish meatballs seasoned with gravy, boiled potatoes and lingonberry jam.
-A Swedish winter dish, known as Raggmunk, is very popular in the country, which is a potato pancake garnished with fried pork or lingonberries.
+A Swedish winter dish, known as Raggmunk, is a very popular food in the country, which is a potato pancake garnished with fried pork or lingonberries.